imglab-io/imglab-rb/README.md

 # imglab

-`imglab` is the official Ruby library to integrate with imglab services.
+`imglab` is the official Ruby gem to integrate with imglab services.

 ## Installation